VijoyV/ActivitiBPMServerOnMySQL/README.md

 Json Response

--- See it Your Self :-) --
+See it Yourself :-)

 **NOTE:**

-1. By this REST Call, the process will be started and first task will be submitted as well.
-And the state move to 'Approve' state
+1. By this REST Call, the process will be started and the first task will be submitted as well.
+And the state moves to 'Approve' task which can be claimed by an approver.

 2. **dataMappingId** is **client system generated** and passed in as a json parameter.
 Activiti stores it as a process variable and one could get this id back from Activiti in subsequent requests.
+This can be used as a correlation id to connect transactions/events from client and activiti server applications.

 ### 5. To verify some status/states/diagrams from running Activiti Engine.